-The Rohrabacher-Farr Amendment was renewed most recently in the Consolidated Appropriations Act, 2022, which funds the agencies of the federal government through September 30, 2022.
+The Rohrabacher-Farr Amendment was renewed most recently in the Omnibus Appropriations Act of 2021, which funds the agencies of the federal government through September 30, 2021.
+On September 30, 2021, the Amendment was extended through the signing of a continuing resolution, effective through February 18, 2021, and has since been extended again until September 30, 2022.
 Notably, Rohrabacher-Farr has applied only to medical marijuana programs and has not provided the same protections to enforcement against adult-use activities.
-There is no guaranty that the Rohrabacher Amendment-Farr will be included in the omnibus appropriations package or a continuing budget resolution once the current Consolidated Appropriations Act, 2022 expires.